djalbat/Easy-RichTextarea/README.md

 ## Styles

 By default the rich textarea will be hidden when inactive and displayed when active.
-To override this behaviour, use [Easy with Style](https://github.com/djalbat/easy-with-style):
+By far the best way to override this behaviour is to use [Easy with Style](https://github.com/djalbat/easy-with-style):

 ```
 import withStyle from "easy-with-style";